How RedGraphs Estimates Hidden Money Flows Between Companies

 We also ensure there is no forward-looking bias.
 Every estimate is calculated strictly based on the information available at that moment in time, just as it would have been seen by the market on that date.
 It is a true point-in-time network.

 Imagine the economy as a giant network of companies, each one a node, and every transaction between them a link.
 Formally, let G = (V, E) be a directed graph where each edge (i, j) in E represents a flow of money from supplier i to customer j.
-We want to estimate the dollar value xij ≥ 0 for every link.
+We want to estimate the dollar value for every link.

-Estimating unknown values is not about guessing.
-It is about completing the picture.
+Estimating unknown values is not about guessing—it is about completing the picture.
 IPF gives us a mathematically sound, economically faithful way to infer hidden money flows between companies, producing a network that is both realistic and analytically powerful.

 Once the network is complete, it becomes a living map of the global economy that lets you trace shocks, measure dependencies, and find alpha in the most unlikely places.